MESSEGE FROM ARTIST

 lines would become devoid of personality.
 However, I noticed that "Hakubyouzuhou

-(`}@)" practice is not just focused on thinness or fineness of the
+(`}@)" practice is not just focused on thinness or

-and sophisticated graphical figures.
-I became attracted by the mysteriousness
+lines creates complicated and sophisticated graphical figures.
+I became

-of the complete image.
+attracted by the mysteriousness of the complete image.

-I draw the face of the Buddhist image, a crown on a Buddhist sculpture
+of the Buddhist image, a crown on a Buddhist sculpture

 (V₯), heavenly garment (Vί), lotus seat (@Ψΐ), and convert into the vector

 line graphic of the modern "Tessen-byou (Sό`)" style.
-I draw
+I

-image of the Buddhist figures of my own way was found from among the time
+The image of the Buddhist figures of my

-of bliss of nothing but drawing.
+own way was found from among the time of bliss of nothing but drawing.

 Although my drawing may have some quality that differs from the traditional